Frequently Asked Questions

 The committee will evaluate prospective new member institutions based on those whose roles and responsibilities best fit the MCURC’s goals and objectives.
 These would include considerations such as public support for Menus of Change and MCURC initiatives, recognized leadership in culinary arts, collaborative efforts between academic and dining departments, engagement with MCURC case study programs, and overall recognition for leadership in pursuing projects at the intersection of culinary arts, health, wellness, and sustainability that support the MOC principles and mission.

 All MCURC members must be employees of universities or colleges; auxiliary business leaders who oversee outside foodservice vendors may be invited in certain cases.
-There are four membership categories:
+There are six membership categories:

 - Executive Chefs & Culinary Directors

 - Senior University Administrators